mitjafelicijan/makext/README.md

 	@echo "Running tests..."
 ```

-This will give us under we execute command `make` the following result.
+This will give us the following result when we execute command `make`
+without any arguments.

 ```text
 $ make